qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Reverse Line
 ------------

-You can change the direction of a line feature.
+To improve the labeling or to use your data for network analysis you can swap the direction of a line feature.
+Activate the reverse line tool by clicking
-Activate the reverse line tool by clicking |reverseLine| :sup:`Reverse line`.
+|reverseLine| :sup:`Reverse line`.
+Select the line with the cursor to change the direction
-Select the line with the cursor to change the direction of the line.
+of the line.

 .. index::